Bash009/sidebar/README.md

-# Sidebar App using React,MaterialUI, React-Bootstrap
+# Sidebar App using React,MaterialUI